ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/06_orf_prediction/README.md

 # ORF prediction

-This directory contains scripts used for ORF prediction and related post-processing from the final host-filtered *Thecaphora frezii* transcriptome.
+This directory contains scripts used for ORF prediction and related post-processing from the final host-filtered *Thecaphora frezzii* transcriptome.

 ## Overview